Franklin Historic District

 Location.
-29° 47.54′ N, 91° 29.965′ W. Marker is in Franklin, Louisiana, in Saint Mary Parish.
+29° 47.54′ N, 91° 29.965′ W. Marker is in Franklin, Louisiana, in St. Mary Parish.
 Marker is on Teche Drive south of Willow Street (State Road 3069), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Franklin LA 70538, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Battle Of Irish Bend (about 400 feet away, measured in a direct line); The Gunboat Diana (about 400 feet away); Jared Young Sanders (about 400 feet away); Franklin (about 400 feet away); Charles Austin O'Niell (about 400 feet away); St. Mary Parish Courthouse War Memorial (about 400 feet away); St. Mary Parish Confederate Soldiers Monument (about 500 feet away); Edward V. Loustalot (about 500 feet away).
 Touch for a list and map of all markers in Franklin.

 Categories. • Environment • Waterways & Vessels •